 I paint from my experience of the world.
 That is to say, I paint from the random multi-vehicle collisions of experience, memory, association, and imagination which are our lives.
-Painting itself doesn’t do much to clarify anything, but it lets me have some fun with the wreckage.
+Painting doesn’t do much to clarify anything, but it lets me have fun with the wreckage.

 “You see, I look at my paintings, speculate about them.
 They baffle me, too.
 That’s all I’m painting for.” – Philip Guston